 Members of the board of directors are expected to have and display an abiding interest in the continued advancement and growth of the association.
 Directors are expected to have a frontline loyalty and strong desire to help widen brand knowledge of and support for AISAP.
-Directors are expected to become well informed about AISAP’s history, goals, accomplishments, current operations and concerns, so that they can act as knowledgeable advocates of the organization.
-Each director should take every appropriate opportunity to increase awareness of AISAP and to support the association within the larger independent/private school community.
+Directors are expected to become well informed about AISAP’s history, goals, accomplishments, current operations, and concerns so that they can act as knowledgeable advocates of the organization.
+Each director should take every appropriate opportunity to increase awareness of AISAP and to support the global association within the larger independent/private school community.
 One example of this role is for board members to become completely familiar with the resources of the AISAP website (www.AISAP.org), pointing others to those resources.
-Another is to be a strong voice and ambassador within one’s own region for joining and supporting AISAP, by championing its themes of EDUCATE, ELEVATE, AND EMPOWER and its vision “to serve as the primary resource and leading advocate for the admission and enrollment management profession.”
+Another is to be a strong voice and ambassador within one’s region for joining and supporting AISAP, by championing its themes of EDUCATE, ELEVATE, AND EMPOWER and its vision “to serve as the primary resource and leading advocate for the admission and enrollment management profession.”

 Confidentiality of Meetings